 Intrauterine devices (IUDs)

-An IUD is a T-shaped piece of plastic with copper or hormones.
+An IUD is a small, T-shaped piece of plastic with copper or hormones.
 It’s put inside the woman’s uterus by a doctor or nurse.
-An IUD with hormones is sometimes called an IUS (intrauterine system).
+There are 2 kinds:

 If a woman decides she wants to get pregnant, the IUD can be removed easily by a doctor or nurse.